Vegan nutrition: Iodine

 Humans require iodine for the production of thyroid hormones that enable normal thyroid function.
 Iodine supplementation may be necessary for vegans in countries where salt is not typically iodized, where it is iodized at low levels, or where, as in Britain and Ireland, dairy products are relied upon for iodine delivery because of low levels in the soil.
 Iodine can be obtained from most vegan multivitamins or regular consumption of seaweeds, such as kelp.

-One study reported a "potential danger of iodine deficiency disorders due to strict forms of vegetarian nutrition, especially when fruits and vegetables grown in soils with low [iodine] levels are ingested."
-A study in Germany showed that iodine status of vegans is a concern.

 Vegan diets typically require special attention for iodine, for which the only substantial and reliable vegan sources are sea vegetables, iodized salt and supplements.
 The iodine content of sea vegetables varies widely and may provide more than the recommended upper limit of iodine intake.

+A 2023 review found that vegans have lower iodine compared with people consuming omnivorous diets.

 Protein

 Proteins are composed of amino acids.
-Vegans obtain all their protein from plants, omnivores usually a third, and ovo-lacto vegetarians half.
+Vegans obtain all their protein from plants, meat eaters usually a third, and ovo-lacto vegetarians half.
 Sources of plant protein include legumes such as soy beans (consumed as tofu, tempeh, textured vegetable protein, soy milk, and edamame), peas, peanuts, black beans, and chickpeas (the latter often eaten as hummus); grains such as quinoa, brown rice, corn, barley, bulgur, and wheat (the latter eaten as bread and seitan); and nuts and seeds.
 Combinations that contain high amounts of all the essential amino acids include rice and beans, corn and beans, and hummus and whole-wheat pita.
 In 2012, the United States Department of Agriculture stated that soy protein (tofu) may replace meat protein in the National School Lunch Program.

 The Academy of Nutrition and Dietetics said in 2009 that a variety of plant foods consumed over the course of a day can provide all the essential amino acids for healthy adults, which means that protein combining in the same meal is generally not necessary.
 The Dietitian's Guide to Vegetarian Diets writes that there is little reason to advise vegans to increase their protein intake; but erring on the side of caution, the authors recommend a 25 percent increase over the RDA for adults, to 1 g/kg (.45 g/lb) of body weight.